 Literary devices are techniques used by authors to convey their message and create an impactful experience for readers.
 From metaphors to similes to alliteration, understanding these devices can help readers get the most out of the text they’re engaging with.
-To be a well-rounded reader, it’s important to familiarize yourself with 28 common literary devices you should know.
+To be a well-rounded reader, it’s important to familiarize yourself with 28 common literary devices to know.

 Below is a list of some of the most commonly used literary devices that can add flavor and depth to your reading experience: